 To be honest, in the confines of limited available space of a website page, it is impossible for us to answer all the questions that can arise when facing the issues of bankruptcy and divorce.
-This is why we advise people to come set an appointment and meet with our team of experienced Montgomery bankruptcy attorneys and discuss the complicated issues of bankruptcy and divorce.
+This is why we advise people to come set an appointment and meet with our team of experienced Montgomery, Selma, and Central Alabama bankruptcy attorneys and discuss the complicated issues of bankruptcy and divorce.

 At The Sellers Law Firm, we are here to help you.
-All consultations are free, and we can usually see you within 24 hours.
+All consultations are free, and we can usually meet with you within 24 hours.
+Our phone lines are answered 24 hours a day!
 We have offices in Montgomery, Selma, Greenville, and Troy.
-Call us at 334-LAWYERS (529-9377) and set an appointment to discuss your options.
-You may also use the “text us” link or Contact Form on our website.
+Call or text us at 334-LAWYERS (529-9377) and set an appointment to discuss your options.
+You may also use the Contact Form on our website.
+You may also email us at email@example.com.
 Remember that doing nothing changes nothing so act today!